 In the upper section of the results window two toolbars are located, which contain the following important functions:

-Table view / Chart view – switches between table and chart view for means.
+Table view / Chart view – switches between table and chart view.

 Previous/Next – using the blue arrow or the selection list, switch between the results table for the dependent variables.

 Refresh – Recalls the dialog window for selecting variables for analysis of variance.